 Hair transplantation has become a beacon of hope for all out there who dream of a head full of hair.
-Both the techniques of FUT and FUE have proven to be equally efficacious in treatment.
+Both the techniques of FUT hair transplant and FUE hair transplant have proven to be equally efficacious in treatment.
 FUE vs FUT, the question is which to choose.

 Technically they differ only in the harvesting of grafts from the donor site.